Characters of the Marvel Cinematic Universe: M–Z: Janet van Dyne / Wasp

 Janet van Dyne (portrayed by Michelle Pfeiffer) is a scientist, the wife of Hank Pym, mother of Hope van Dyne, and the MCU's original Wasp.
 As the Wasp, Janet operated as high-ranking agent at S.H.I.E.L.D. alongside Pym on field missions where she wore a shrinking suit with similar powers as the Ant-Man one, with the added capability of wings for flight.
 During a mission in 1987, Janet turned off her suit regulator and became sub-atomic, disappearing into the Quantum Realm.
 During this time, she meets Kang the Conqueror who had been exiled there.
 She helps him fix his Time Chair and restore his multiversal power core.
 However, she learns through a neurolink with the chair of Kang's true intentions of destruction.
 She betrays him and makes the core unusable, before running away and joining a refugee resistance movement.
 In 2018, she is rescued by Pym with Hope and Scott Lang's help.
 Shortly after, Janet becomes a victim of the Blip.
 In 2023, she is restored to life and attends Tony Stark's funeral with Pym, Hope, and Lang.
-In 2025, she, Pym, Hope, Lang, and Cassie Lang are accidentally transported to the Quantum Realm where they encounter and seemingly defeat Kang from escaping.
+In 2025, she, Pym, Hope, Lang, and Cassie Lang are accidentally transported to the Quantum Realm where she encounters Kang again and Lang and Hope seemingly keep him from escaping.

-In an alternate universe, Janet is the patient zero with an infectious quantum virus that has turned her into a zombie, which is spread across the Earth after Pym rescues her from the Quantum Realm.
+In an alternate universe, Janet is patient zero for an infectious quantum virus that has turned her into a zombie.
+After being rescued by Pym from the Quantum Realm in 2018, the virus is spread across the world.
+She later takes part of the Red Queen's army during the battle for Infinity Hulk, in which she is killed by Valkyrie.